 Withholding tax functionality for sales invoices does not require activation of any new tabs.
 Nor do you need to create any new accounts.
 All necessary accounts are added automatically to your chart of accounts the first time you check the

-Deduct withholding tax box on a sales invoice:
+Withholding tax box on a sales invoice:

 Because withholding tax is independent of any other tax code that may be applied, percentage amounts are calculated on the total due, including other taxes.
 (Remember, withholding tax is not an additional tax, only a way for the tax authority to collect prospective taxes earlier.)

-Notes field of the sales invoice.
+Notes on the sales invoice.

 Sample Consulting invoices Brilliant Industries for advertising design services worth 1,000.
 (For clarity of illustration, all other transactions have been removed.)
 In this case, no tax is due directly on the design services, but 10% must be withheld by the customer against expected income tax.
 So the

-Deduct withholding tax box on the sales invoice is checked, and a Rate of 10% is entered.
+Withholding tax box on the sales invoice is checked, and a Rate of 10% is entered.
 The resulting sales invoice shows the customer how much to withhold from payment:

 900 is posted to Accounts receivable and 100 to Withholding tax receivable: